robenkleene/design-references/blender/blender.md

 ## Render

-Go to "Render" > "Render Image".
+1. Go to "Render" > "Render Image".
+2. Type `S` to save the image

 ## Tips